Unbabel/COMET/MODELS.md

 These two models were part of the final ensemble used in our WMT22 [Metrics](https://aclanthology.org/2022.wmt-1.52/) and [QE](https://aclanthology.org/2022.wmt-1.60/) shared tasks.

-For versions prior to 2.0, you can still use [`Unbabel/wmt20-comet-da`](https://huggingface.co/Unbabel/wmt20-comet-da), which is the primary metric, and Unbabel/[`Unbabel/wmt20-comet-qe-da`](https://huggingface.co/Unbabel/wmt20-comet-qe-da) for the respective reference-free version.
+For versions prior to 2.0, you can still use [`Unbabel/wmt20-comet-da`](https://huggingface.co/Unbabel/wmt20-comet-da), which is the primary metric, and [`Unbabel/wmt20-comet-qe-da`](https://huggingface.co/Unbabel/wmt20-comet-qe-da) for the respective reference-free version.

+## UniTE Models:

+[UniTE Metric](https://aclanthology.org/2022.acl-long.558/) was developed by the NLP2CT Lab at the University of Macau and Alibaba Group, and all credits should be attributed to these groups.
+COMET framework fully supports running UniTE checkpoints and thus we made them available in our Hugging Face Hub.
+We have two checkpoints available, one is the original UniTE-MUP and the other was trained by Unbabel using the same data as our default model.

+- [`Unbabel/unite-mup`](https://huggingface.co/Unbabel/unite-mup) - This is the original UniTE Metric proposed in the [UniTE: Unified Translation Evaluation](https://aclanthology.org/2022.acl-long.558/) paper.
+- [`Unbabel/wmt22-cometkiwi-da`](https://huggingface.co/Unbabel/wmt22-unite-da) - This model was trained for our paper [The Inside Story](https://aclanthology.org/2023.acl-short.94/) and it uses the same data as [`Unbabel/wmt22-comet-da`](https://huggingface.co/Unbabel/wmt22-comet-da) thus, the outputed scores are between 0 and 1.

 All other models developed through the years can be accessed through the following links: